cole8888/SRNE-Solar-Charge-Controller-Monitor/Arduino-Version/README.md

 ## My current setup

 This is the version I currently use for my solar system.
 As such, this version isn't really intended to be immediately plug and play.
-While the transmitter code will not need to be tweaked very much, the receiver is quite specific to my application.
+While the transmitter code is not too different, the receiver is quite specific to my application.

-For my application I use three charge controllers.
+I use three charge controllers.
 There are panels on the front of the house (CC1), side (CC2), and back (CC3).
-Each charge controller has an Arduino nano attached to it and there is an additional arduino for reporting some miscellaneous environment readings and direct amp readings.
-The Arduinos relay the information back to a receiver node (ESP8266) using RF24 modules.
+Each charge controller has an Arduino nano attached to it and there is an additional arduino for reporting some miscellaneous sensor readings.
+The Arduinos send the information back to a receiver node (ESP8266) using RF24 modules.
 The transmitter then publishes the data over MQTT to a server which hosts it on a web interface.
 I've also included the PCB I'm using.

 ![PCB](./My-Current-Seup/PCB%20and%20Schematic/Assembled-PCB.jpg)